 Investment strategies

-Our investment strategies are grouped into three main categories: market exposure, security selection, and fund allocation.
+Our investment strategies are grouped into three main strategies: market exposure, security selection, and fund allocation.
 We report risk and performance according to these three main strategies.
 These strategies are pursued across equity, fixed income, and real asset management.

 Equity investments